singh1114/blockchain-dev.xyz/_posts/2021-05-14-what-is-ethereum.md

 This is more like a `Kafka-based` approach.

 If you are a software engineer already, it helps to make those connections with the existing systems.
 It helps you to understand stuff better.

+Now that we have understood the basics of what Ethereum is, let's talk about the ways in which we can work with it both as a developer and a consumer.

+As a developer, we might want to connect to the network to run our apps on the network using code.
+There are a ton of ways of doing that. `web3.js` is one that we are going to use.
+We are also going to use `Solidity` to create smart contracts.

+On the other hand, as a consumer, we can use an extension like metamask to connect to the network and run Ethereum based applications in our browser.
+Brave browser is the browser that is working to bring in-browser support to decentralized apps.

+We are going to deep dive into each of them separately in our upcoming posts.

+Till then!
+Enjoy 🎉